 Brock Bowers is not like other tight ends.
-Sure, he has great size for the tight end position with a 6-foot-4, 230-pound frame, but what separates Bowers from his peers is the impact he’s made in his first year in Athens.
+Sure, he has great size for the tight end position with a 6-foot-4, 230-pound frame, but what separates Bowers from his peers is the impact he made in his first year in Athens.

-Brock Bowers Recruiting
+Brock Bowers' Recruiting Journey

 Arizona State, Auburn, California, LSU, Michigan, Nevada, Notre Dame, Oregon State, Penn State, Tennessee, UCLA, USC and Utah State were all aiming to recruit Bowers, but the offer the Bulldogs made was too enticing.
 Clemson was involved in the recruiting process as well, but the Tigers never formally reached out.

-The four-star tight end was a key member of head coach Kirby Smart‘s 2021 football recruiting class.
+The four-star tight end was a key member of head coach Kirby Smart's 2021 football recruiting class.
 UGA finished as fourth-best bunch in college football with only Alabama, Ohio State and LSU ranked ahead.
+But as Texas A&M head coach Jimbo Fisher found out in 2022, just because you have a top recruiting class, doesn't guarantee success.

 TE Brock Bowers High School Highlights